-Persons with requests or concerns involving the accommodations of persons with disabilities are directed to speak with Edna Banes, dean of students, and to provide supporting documentation at least four weeks in advance of the time the accommodation is needed.
+It is the goal of the Union Presbyterian Seminary community to be open to all.
+Students with requests or concerns involving the accommodations of disabilities are directed to speak with Director of Student Services Mimi Siff and to provide supporting documentation at least four weeks in advance of the time the accommodation will be needed.